 ID badge renewal tasks are auto-generated by the NED system approximately six weeks prior to the badge expiration date.
 If the badge is not renewed before the expiration date printed on the badge, the badge will be automatically deactivated by the NED system.
 Badge renewal tasks appear in the AO’s NED Inbox 42 days before the badge expiration date.
 AOs also have the ability to “force renew” an ID badge that is within six months of expiration.
 To initiate an early renewal, the AO can simply select the “Renew Badge” task in NED.
 For more information on how ID Badge Expiration Dates differ from Not-To-Exceed (NTE) Dates, please see this chart.

 • DIS Validation End Date: DIS also enters a DIS Validation End Date (DVED) for Foreign Nationals working at NIH who are not permanent residents.
 This date indicates how long the person is authorized to work in the United States at NIH.
-When this date is reached, the Foreign National’s badge is automatically revoked.
-Unlike the NTE date, the DVED does not deactivate the entire NED record and will not impact the person’s NIH network account—It only deactivates the ID badge.
+The AD account will automatically de-authorized on DVED expiration – logical access (NIH network account) will be revoked.
 If the person is still going to be at NIH beyond this date, they must obtain new employment authorization and/or visit authorization and coordinate with their AO and DIS.
 The AO can then sponsor them for a new badge.
 Once sponsored, the individual will need to bring their new paperwork to DIS for employment authorization validation, at which point DIS will enter the new DVED in NED.

 • Date Entered US (DEUS): Foreign Nationals (FNs) working at NIH who are not permanent residents must be processed and cleared by the NIH Division of International Services (DIS).
 DIS will enter a Date Entered US (DEUS) into the NED system which corresponds with the FNs arrival date on their customs documentation.
 There is no automatic deactivation of the badge based on this date; however, read below under “Badge Type Change” to see how the 3-year anniversary of this date affects the current RLA badge holders badge status.